vstoykovbg/slowkdf/README.md

 It takes about 1 second to decrypt the file after I wrote correct password!

-With wrong password it takes about 1 second too:
+With wrong password it takes about 1 second:

 ```
 :symkey enc packet: version 4, cipher 10, s2k 3, hash 10